 About Presentation Formats

-For Neuroscience 2022, abstract presenters will have the opportunity to present in-person in San Diego as well as through a virtual platform only; or 3) in both venues.
+Neuroscience 2023 abstract presenters have the opportunity to present 1) in person in Washington, D.C.; 2) through a virtual platform only; or 3) in both venues.

-- In-Person Theme J Poster: Theme J posters will encompass three half-days on the poster floor at the in-person Exhibit Hall and Poster Floor: Saturday p.m., Sunday a.m., and Sunday p.m. with a one-hour required presentation time.
-Theme J poster presenters will be able to also present a virtual poster.
+- In-Person Theme J Poster: Theme J posters will be posted for three half-days on the poster floor at the in-person Exhibit Hall and Poster Floor: Saturday p.m., Sunday a.m., and Sunday p.m. with a one-hour required presentation time.
+Theme J poster presenters are also encouraged to upload a virtual poster.

-- Nanosymposium: Presenters will have a slide-based oral presentation.
-Nanosymposia will only be held in San Diego.
-However, nanosymposia presenters will be able to also present a virtual poster.
+- Nanosymposium: Presenters will have a 10-15-minute slide-based oral presentation.
+Nanosymposia will only be held at the in-person meeting.
+However, nanosymposia presenters are also encouraged to upload a virtual poster.
 Watch on-demand the How to Organize a Nanosymposium webinar from May 22.

 - Virtual-Only Scientific and Theme J Poster: Virtual poster presentations will consist of an uploaded poster PDF with the option to upload a video.
 An asynchronous text chat will be available for each poster for registered annual meeting attendees to leave questions or comments.
 Virtual-only abstracts will not be sessioned into nanosymposia.
-Virtual posters will be available for registered Neuroscience 2022 participants shortly before the annual meeting through 30 days following the end of the meeting.
+Virtual posters will be available for registered Neuroscience 2023 participants approximately one week before the annual meeting through 30 days following the end of the meeting.

 Authors may select from three presentation formats when submitting an abstract, including: